 There are two basic use cases for streams: replication and triggers.
 Cross region replication is enabled by a CloudFormation template that has been deprecated.

-BLOBS? store file metdata and pointer to data in S3
+- BLOBS? store file metadata and pointer to data in S3

 All of these error return HTTP 400.